 About César Carhuachîn’s ministry

-César Carhuachín teaches at the Reformed University of Colombia, which is the country’s first Protestant university.
-It received official government accreditation in 2002.
-César Carhuachín has been called to teach biblical studies and theology in the university’s School of Theology, which has its roots in the Presbyterian Theological Seminary of the Gran Colombia.
-The seminary was founded in the early 1980s to train clergy for the Presbyterian Church of Colombia and became part of the university when the university was formed.
-The School of Theology stresses the study of the Bible in the original languages and seeks to integrate all theological study into the context of Colombian society.
+César Carhuachín teaches at the Reformed University of Colombia, the country’s first Protestant university.
+He has been called to teach Bible and Theology in the university’s School of Theology, which has its roots in the Presbyterian Theological Seminary of the Gran Colombia.
+The seminary was founded in the early 1980s to train clergy for the Presbyterian Church of Colombia and became part of the university when the university was formed in 2002.
+The School of Theology stresses the study of the Bible in its original languages and seeks to integrate the context of Colombian society into all theological study.
 Today students from various Protestant traditions study at the school.
-In addition to his duties as professor frequently César preaches at local churches.

 About César Carhuachîn